how to change a name on a house deed

 If you’re looking for flexibility or simplicity in changing a name on a house deed, there are alternatives to the traditional method.
 One option is creating a living trust.
 This allows you to transfer property into the trust without the hassle of frequently updating the deed.

-This legal document can help clarify discrepancies in ownership if names differ due to marriage or other reasons.
+This house legal document can help clarify discrepancies in ownership if names differ due to marriage or other reasons.
 It serves as proof that both names refer to the same individual.

 They can provide tailored advice based on your specific situation and suggest solutions that could save time and effort.